jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ![Chart](Rplot02.png)

 Visualizations in R studio are useful however Tableau has more sophisticated graphics and tools that can allow us to visualize the data in a more clear light.
-In order to further visulize the data in Tableau we first need to create a csv file of the processed infromation from R Studio.
+In order to further visualize the data in Tableau we first need to create a csv file of the processed information from R Studio.

 ```r
 # Create a csv file that we will visualize in Google Slides, Tableau, and my presentation software